My Girl (Madness song)

-"My Girl" is a song by British ska/pop group Madness from their debut album, One Step Beyond....
+"My Girl" is a song by British ska/pop group Madness from their debut album, One Step Beyond...
+(1979).
 It was written by Mike Barson.
-The song was released as a single on 21 December 1979 and spent 10 weeks on the UK Singles Chart, peaking at number 3.
+The song was released as a single on 21 December 1979 by Stiff Records and spent 10 weeks on the UK Singles Chart, peaking at number 3.

 The song was reissued on 27 July 1992 following the success of the reissued "It Must Be Love".
 It reached number 27 in the UK Singles Chart.

 Song history

+Mike Barson was working driving a van and delivering bananas teamed with a co-worker who was always talking about “My girl did this” and “My girl did that”.
+Barson used this phrasing to write a song about his own experiences with his girlfriend at the time, photographer Kerstin Rodgers.
+Barson originally performed lead vocals on the song and sang on the original demo.

 The song first made its way into the band's set when they were performing as The Invaders.
-The first performance of the song came in July 1978, when it was performed by the band at the "Blind Alley Shop" and simply titled "New Song".
-Barson originally performed lead vocals, and even sang on the demo for the song, having written the song about his then girlfriend, Kerstin Rodgers.
-However, Suggs took over the vocal duties before long, and sang the album version of the song.
+The first performance of the song came in July 1978, when the band performed at a shop in Camden Lock called Blind Alley where band member Mark Bedford was working; at the time the song was simply titled "New Song".
+Suggs took over the vocal duties from Barson before long, and sang the album version of the song.

 When the group performed the song on Top of the Pops in January 1980, they were the first band of the new decade performing on the TV show.

 Music video

-The music video for "My Girl" features Madness performing the song at the Dublin Castle pub, London.
+The music video for "My Girl" features Madness performing the song at the Dublin Castle, Camden.
 For the video, the stage was extended especially, in order to ensure that the band could perform comfortably.